 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white, round, biconvex, compressed tablet, marked "novo" on one side and "2" between a broken vertical bisect on the other side, contains prazosin HCl 2 mg.
+Each white, round, biconvex, compressed tablet, marked "novo" on one side and "2" between a broken vertical bisect on the other side, contains 2 mg of prazosin HCl.
 Nonmedicinal ingredients: colloidal silicon dioxide, magnesium stearate, microcrystalline cellulose, pregelatinized cornstarch, sodium lauryl sulfate, and sodium starch glycolate.

 How should I use this medication?

-The recommended adult dose of prazosin starts with 0.5 mg with the evening meal and is increased gradually until the desired effect is achieved.
+The recommended starting dose of prazosin for adults is 0.5 mg taken with the evening meal and is increased gradually until the desired effect is achieved.
 The maximum dose is 20 mg daily, taken in 2 or 3 divided doses with food.
 Prazosin may be used alone or in combination with other medications for lowering blood pressure.